Invariant Policy Learning: A Causal Perspective: Proofs

 where part~2 either has length zero or consists only of $U$-variables (by definition of $S_R$).
 The only way this path can be blocked by $X^S$ is if either $k$, $j$ or one of the variables in part~1 are contained in $S$.
-However, if this is the case the path $e\rightarrow X^k\leftarrow U^{\ell}\rightarrow R$ is d-connected given $X^S$.
-Since the edges from $X$ to $A$ are not relevant in this case, this in particular means that $R \nci_{\mathcal{G}^S}\, e \mid X^{S}$, which by Assumption~\ref{assm:mean_ff} implies that $S$ is not invariant. \end{enumerate} As these are the only two possibilities, we have shown that no invariant set exists, which is a contradiction.
-Therefore $S_R\subseteq S_{\NI}$. \item Now we prove that if an invariant set exists, then $S_{\NI}$ is invariant.
-In this step the causal relations are understood to be taken in $\mathcal{G}^{S_{\NI}}$.
-By Lemma~\ref{lemma:markov_cond}, it suffices to show that any path $\rho$ in $\mathcal{G}^{S_{\NI}}$ from $e$ to $R$ is d-separated given $X^{S_{\NI}}$.
-Let $\rho$ be an arbitrary path from $e$ to $R$ in $\mathcal{G}^{S_{\NI}}$.
-First, we consider the case that $\rho$ enters $R$ through $A$, i.e., that it has the form
+However, if this is the case the path $e\rightarrow X^k \leftarrow \cdots\leftarrow U^{\ell}\rightarrow\cdots \rightarrow R$ is open given $X^S$.
+Since the edges from $X$ to $A$ are not relevant in this case, this in particular means that $R \nci_{\mathcal{G}^S}\, e \mid X^{S}$, which by Definition~\ref{def:inv_sets_NEW} implies that $S$ is not $d$-invariant. \end{enumerate} As these are the only two possibilities, we have shown that no $d$-invariant set exists, which is a contradiction.
+Therefore $S_R\subseteq S_{\I}$. \item Now we prove that if a $d$-invariant set exists, then $S_{\I}$ is $d$-invariant.
+In this step, all the graphical statements are understood to be taken in $\mathcal{G}^{S_{\I}}$.
+Let $\rho$ be an arbitrary path from $e$ to $R$ in $\mathcal{G}^{S_{\I}}$.
+We first consider the two trivial cases. (i) $\rho$ enters $R$ through $A$, i.e., that it has the form